InscryptionModding/InscryptionAPI/docs/wiki/index.md

 public static readonly StoryEvent MyEvent = GuidManager.GetEnumValue<StoryEvent>(MyPlugin.guid, "MyNewStoryEvent");
 ```

-GuidManager requires you to give it the guid of your plugin as well as a friendly name for the value you want to create (the plugin guid is required to avoid any issues if multiple mods try to create a new value with the same name).
+GuidManager requires you to give it the GUID of your plugin as well as a friendly name for the value you want to create (the plugin GUID is required to avoid issues if multiple mods try to create a new value with the same name).

 If you want to get a value that was created by another mod (for example: you want to make a card that uses an ability created by another mod), you can follow this exact same pattern.
-You just need to know the plugin guid for the mod that it is contained in:
+You just need to know the plugin GUID for the mod that it is contained in:

 ```c#
 public static readonly Ability OtherAbility = GuidManager.GetEnumValue<Ability>("other.mod.plugin.guid", "Ability Name");